 Being in debt can cause all sorts of emotions, and contacting someone for help for the first time can be extremely daunting.

-Our counsellors are used to dealing with people who are in a frightened and emotional state.
+Our advisors are used to dealing with people who are in a frightened and emotional state.
 We often deal with people who feel vulnerable, worried about what action their creditors can take and what the future holds for them.

 What will happen?

 Amongst the cocktail of feelings is fear of the unknown and we’re commonly asked these kinds of questions:

 With all these questions (and many more) swimming around, it’s no wonder that people often call us in a panicked state, worried about what can and can’t happen.